gerhard-h/qmk_firmware/keyboards/planck/keymaps/autosymbol2/readme.md

 # Alternativ layout/typing ideas ... the future

-After having dealt with all the quirks of homerow SHIFT, its finally the way to go.
-Using fast timinig for Shift and slower timings for other mods.
-Not using diacrit-autosymbol but having a layer key (eg. space) to the symbol layer has problems.
+## ideas
+ * home-row-left-shift + RAISE/LOWER could switch to a different layer
+ * if dicrits conflict with home row mods like a/ä and s/ß
+   consider puttig a complete set of home row mods on the symbol layer (this means keep your symbol-layer-home-row free of symbols you want to tapdance on like LPARAN )

+## (no) Autoshift
+ * for me Autoshift required an awkward wait at the beginning of a word, but with additional training and more agressiv timings/customizations that might be a non issue
+ * Autoshift and Home row mods don't work well together, because it feels wrong to have letters with exceptions to autoshift
+ * consider puttig a complete set of home row mods on the symbol layer (this means keep your symbol-layer-home-row free of symbols you want to tapdance on like LPARAN )
+ * Autoshift requires additional customization for uncomfortable/slow letters
+ * Autoshift forces diacrits to be mixed onto the symbol layer (or have an own layer)
+ * idea: COMBO-DIACRIT like KOMMA + a/s/d/f -> ä/ß/ö/ü
+ * idea: Make an *OSL* DIACRIT-NUMBER-(MACRO) and FKEY-NAV layer instead of NAV-NUM and FKEY-MACRO
+ * idea: Make an *OSL* DIACRIT-FKEY-MACRO layer

+## (no) thumb shift
+ * space-shift is the fastest and most error free shifting methode, but it will get in your way when combining with autoshift or homerow mods and even with other thumb layer keys
+ * using space-shift in conjunction with a thumb activated layer for diacrits gets into thumb overloading problems.
- * Typing fünf or für would require swaping the used thumb depending on the letter after 'ü' for max speed (using alwas the same thumb might be more practical)
+   Typing fünf or für would require swaping the used thumb depending on the letter after 'ü' for max speed
+   (using alwas the same thumb might be more practical)

+## no diacrits on extra layer
- * Pressing space and a key at the same time should favor layer activation
+ * Pressing space and a key at the same time should favor layer activation (wich is what happens)..
  * Also timing for layer deactivation gets an issue

-# learnings if you want to flatten the learning curve:
+# learnings
+ * After having dealt with all the quirks of homerow SHIFT, its finally the way to go.
+   Using fastest timinig for Shift(index finger), fast timing for ctrl(middle finger) and much slower timings for other mods.
- * use symbol layer activated by a layer key
+ * using auto diacrit with short timing feel more comfortable than hitting a separate layer key

+# flatten the learning curve/simlify this keymap: (asume you have LOWER/RAISE keys)
+ 1. remove diacrits from the symbol layer to enforce/ease learning
+ 2. optimize symbol layer to your likings
- * only diacrits should be accessible by autosymbol hold. - so learning tap vs hold is restricted to only some keys
+ 3. only diacrits äüöß, interpunctuation ,.- and other tripple-symbol-keys like q->@  should be accessible by autosymbol single_hold.
+    That way learning tap vs hold is restricted to  much fewer keys 3a.
+We may not need the whole SHIFT_HOLD system
+ 3b.
+Maybe we don't need the DBL_TAP_HOLD system either 3c.
+Hold(Q) -> END and other options become possible againk
+ 4. use symbol layer symbols only by activating the layer by a key(space)

+# todos

+ * using home row mod k as ALT is makes pressing mod combos difficult => move it to L
- * diacrits must not be on the symbol layer to enforce/ease learning - meaning symbol layer can be optimized freely
+ * remove diacrits from the symbol layer

- * if dicrits conflict with home row mods like a/ä and s/ß
-   consider puttig the complete set of home row mods on the symbol layer (this means keep your symbol-home-row free of symbols you want to tapdance on)
+ * Hold(Q) -> END / Hold(esc) -> HOME
+ * using autosymbol should make it pointless to bind SPACE_HOLD to Symbol-Layer - remember !´`'€ - what else would be better?
+ * SHIFT_HOLD s -> ''
+ * map BSP DEL to layer buttons vv -> Enter  SHIFT_HOLD D -> TAB ,+d -># ,l ,+l->''
+ * or SHIFT_HOLD v -> TAB

+combos?
+, q -> !
+, w -> '
+, s -> '